erikvanmechelen/wind/manuscript/28openings.md

 ## ENGLAND

 As England you begin the game with two fleets, in Edinburgh and London.
 One would be too few.
 Three, too many.
+As my friend and competitor Jake Langenfeld reiterates:

+> With England, you need to get armies on the mainland.

+Indeed, in the Minnesota Diplomacy Club's inaugural Championship match, we saw England's lack of armies fail to offer any defense to the expanding Russian pieces played by board-topper Zachary Moore.

-1901
+#### 1901

 With England you can afford to play a quiet opening so long as it keeps a frisky Frenchman out of the English Channel.
 "Leverage on Belgium is all," is a nice reply if you find yourself there and face an angry "Quoi!?".